guardian/amiable/docs/adr-001-deprecate.md

 necessary, we could run the EC2 related tasks more frequently, several times a day at little additional cost.
 Running these jobs more frequently might also take us one step closer to deprecating Prism.

+We would also need to delete the AMIable stacks for code and prod, remove its entry from tools.gutools.co.uk, and archive this repository.

+### Status

+Pending review